-The howRU Score for an individual subject is calculated by adding the scores for each item, giving a range from the floor, 0 (4 x Extreme), to the ceiling, 12 (4 x None).
-This scoring system is similar to that used by the Apgar, Glasgow Coma and Oxford Hip and Knee scores.
+The howRu Score for an individual subject is calculated by adding the scores for each item, giving a range from the floor, 0 (4 x 0, Extreme), to the ceiling, 12 (4 x 3, None).
+Higher is always better.
+This is similar to the scoring used by the Apgar, Glasgow Coma and Oxford Hip and Knee scores.

 For the populations, we transform the individual scores, for each item into an index score on a 0-100 scale.
 We use the following population indices:

 - Comfort Index for Pain and discomfort